Like a Dragon: Ishin!

 is a 2014 action-adventure video game developed by Ryu Ga Gotoku Studio and published by Sega for the PlayStation 3 and PlayStation 4.
-It is a spin-off of the Like a Dragon series, formerly and commonly known in English localization as Yakuza.
-It was released on February 22, 2014, exclusively in Japan, serving as a launch title for the PlayStation 4.
+A spin-off of the Like a Dragon / Yakuza series, it was released on February 22, 2014, exclusively in Japan, serving as a launch title for the PlayStation 4.
 A remake, Like a Dragon: Ishin!, (Note: Known in Japan as Ryū ga Gotoku Ishin!
 Kiwami (龍が如く 維新！ 極)) was released in February 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It was developed using Unreal Engine 4, and received a worldwide release unlike the original game.
-The remake was also the first game in the series to use Like a Dragon in the title for the English localization.

 Set in the chaotic Bakumatsu (1853–1867) phase of the Late Edo period, players take on the role of Sakamoto Ryōma, who is distressed resulting from conflicting pressures and uncertainty about one's self and role in the society.
 Being embroiled in the middle of a Tosa coup d'état and bent on finding the murderer who assassinated his father figure, Ryōma burrows himself with a hidden identity in the streets of Kyo and joins the grim Shinsengumi.